Language selection

 Trade relations

-Canada and Algeria have a dynamic commercial relationship, with bilateral merchandise trade totalling $658.2 million in 2020.
-Algeria represents the second largest market on the continent for Canadian exports, after Egypt.
-According to the Trade Commissioner Service, more than 100 Canadian companies are doing business in Algeria, and their varied activities range from basic foodstuffs to training services and aeronautics.
+Canada and Algeria have a dynamic commercial relationship, with bilateral merchandise trade totalling $1.52 billion in 2022.
+Algeria represents the first largest market on the continent for Canadian exports.
+According to the Trade Commissioner Service, more than 100 Canadian companies are doing business in Algeria.
+Their sectors of activity range from food products to aeronautics.
 Canadian companies benefit from their ability to do business in French, their willingness to share knowledge and technology, and their North American expertise.
-In the last 5 years, the assets of Canadian multinationals in Algeria have reached a peak of $2.6 billion.

-Algeria presents significant business opportunities for Canada in the areas of infrastructure and consulting engineering services, education, information and communications technology, life sciences, energy and mining.
-Canada and Algeria also have strong cultural and academic ties including several inter-university research and teaching agreements.
+Algeria presents significant business opportunities for Canada in the areas of mining, infrastructure and consulting engineering services, education, aerospace, information and communications technology, life sciences, agriculture and energy.
+Canada and Algeria are also united by important cultural and academic ties.
+In particular, there are several inter-university research and teaching agreements.
 On July 1, 2017, Air Canada launched a direct flight between Montreal and Alger during the summer months, a service that previously was only offered by Air Algeria.

 Development